Bhumikaa30/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-Project of stopwatch using html, css and javascript Features : You can start, stop or pause at any time you want.
+Project of stopwatch using html, css and javascript.
+Features : You can start, stop or pause at any time you want.